 Thuyen Viet Truong | thuyen.truong@mail.utoronto.ca

-Queer and Trans* Cinema Reading Group
+Queer and Trans* Cinema Club

-The Queer and Trans* Cinema Reading Group aims to create community and further the study of 2SLGBTQ+ history in the English Department.
+The Queer and Trans* Cinema Club aims to create community and further the study of 2SLGBTQ+ history in the English Department.
 We welcome students of all backgrounds and disciplines.
 Each meeting, we come together to screen a film, or a series of short films, paired with an (optional) piece of critical theory to facilitate a discussion about gender and sexuality studies and queer history.
 Popcorn included!

 Contact: